interactive-fiction-class/interactive-fiction-class.github.io/homeworks/progress-report2/pr2.md

 {{page.type}} {{page.number}}: {{page.title}}
 =============================================================

-For this Milestone we will be requiring you to write a rough draft of your final report (with appropriate blanks for experiments you have not yet conducted).
-While this may sound strange (How can I write the final report without having my results?) this assignment will hopefully convince you that it's not as crazy as it seems.
-Writing a draft of the final report early can be a very effective technique for organizing your own thoughts and final experiments.
+For this Milestone, we are requiring you to write a rough draft of your final report (with appropriate blanks for experiments you have not yet conducted).
+While this may sound strange (How can I write the final report without having results?), writing a draft of the final report early can be a very effective technique for organizing your thoughts and final experiments.

-We want to emphasize that you shouldn't stress out *too* much about making this submission perfect (we will be fairly lenient with grading here) but we highly recommend taking this opportunity to write a solid first draft (your future selves will be thankful).
+We want to emphasize that you shouldn't stress out too much about making this submission perfect (we will be fairly lenient with grading here) but we highly recommend taking this opportunity to write a solid first draft.
+Your future selves will be thankful!

-To be specific, for this milestone, you should:
+To be specific, for this Milestone, you should:
-* Finish all baseline experiments and get as much preliminary results from your main experiments as possible.
-You should show significant progress towards your main experimental results
+* Finish all baseline experiments and get as many preliminary results from your main experiments as possible.
+You should show significant progress towards your main experimental results.
-* Create your final report using one of the provided conference paper templates: [ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or [AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip) (Please ask us directly if you would like to use a LaTeX template for a different conference)
+* Create your final report using one of the provided conference paper templates: [ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or [AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip) (Please ask us directly if you would like to use a template for a different conference.
+Also, if you are not familiar with LaTeX, let us know.)
 * Fill in as much of the final report as possible given your current results.
-Your report should follow the sections below.
+Your report contain the sections outlined below.

 ## Project Final Report
-Your final report is a document that describes what you have managed to accomplish.
-You are welcome (and encouraged) to draw content from the various other reports you have so far submitted (MS1 Report, MS2 Report, Lit Review).
+Your final report is a document that describes what you have accomplished in your project this semester.
+You are welcome and *encouraged* to draw content from the previous reports you have submitted so far (MS1 Report, MS2 Report, Lit Review).
 At this point in the class, all of you have read and presented on academic papers.
-You should use these as inspiration for what a good writeup looks like.
-For additional inspiration, [here's an example of a final report from 2020](https://raw.githubusercontent.com/interactive-fiction-class/interactive-fiction-class.github.io/master/homeworks/progress-report2/example_report.pdf)
+You should use those journal and conference papers as inspiration for what a good writeup looks like.
+For additional inspiration, [here's an example of a final report from 2020](homeworks/progress-report2/example_report.pdf).

 ### Report Sections
-It should have the following sections.
+The report should have the following sections.
+A lot of these can be reused and "fleshed out" from the previous Milestone.

 __Title__ & __Author Names__: What are you calling your project?
 These are not graded but still important!
 (No section header for these bits)
 1. __Project Description__: This is the "what" and the "why" of your project.